Skip to main content

 How does fuel tax reporting work?

-Most trucking businesses – those in class seven or eight – drive in multiple states.
-When your vehicles enter a new state your company is responsible for paying that state’s fuel tax.
-This is typically a usage type of tax: you are paying for the miles you drive on each state’s roads.
-Typically the tax is paid at the pump, but oftentimes drivers fuel in the state where they are based, and then travel across state lines and do a lot of driving in other states.
+What this means is you pay for the miles you drive on each state’s roads.
+Typically you pay the tax at the pump.
+However, oftentimes drivers fuel in the state where they are based, and then travel across state lines.
+This can mean doing a lot of driving in other states.
 This means your drivers aren’t buying enough fuel in a given state to offset the tax that was incurred based on the mileage driven in that state.
-At the end of the quarter you need to correct those discrepancies by paying for the travel in other states and being reimbursed for the fuel tax dollars paid in your drivers’ home states.
-A fuel card program, especially one that offers fuel tax reporting, can help you organize and prepare for these payments

 What is IFTA and what do fleet managers need to report based on IFTA?